smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Perfect accuracy moves with a base power of 60 have their base power increased to 90

+- Scald's damage is no longer affected by weather: instead, it gets 0% burn chance in rain and 60% burn chance in sun

 - Shadow Ball now has 90 base power and 30% -SpD

 - Drives grant a 1.1x damage bonus to Techno Blast